 Have you ever had anyone telling you that you can’t – or should not – travel when you’re on your period?
 If yes, run away from them and towards booking your next flight.
-Because not only can you run on your period – you can do pretty much anything – including travel.
+Not only can you run on your period – you can do pretty much anything – including travel.

 Featured Image Source